Journalism: One profession so easy to get into, only in Pakistan

 Yaar...
 I do not have a story!

 If you’ve been in a newsroom long enough there is one lament you will hear often enough: “Yaar… I don’t have a story!”

 An enduring affair with foolproof security

 We live in insecure times – both physically and mentally.
-As Pakistan has been on the forefront of the ‘war on terror’ every festive occasion is also marked by fear of violence.
-This
+As Pakistan has been at the forefront of the ‘war on terror’ every festive occasion is also marked by fear of violence.
+T

 Catwalk glamor to newsroom clamor